gfelber/website/writeups/ctrl_space_hamal.md

 tpidr2         0x0                 0x0
 ```

-Note: i hate some issues in my debug setup with [pwndbg](https://github.com/pwndbg/pwndbg) so i fell back to plain gdb, which is more than enough for a simple ROP chain.
+Note: i had some issues in my debug setup with [pwndbg](https://github.com/pwndbg/pwndbg) so i fell back to plain gdb, which is more than enough for a simple ROP chain.

 So next lets write a PoC for getting a leak.
-Our plan is to allocate something outside of the tcache range (e.g. `0x410`), which gets freed.
-If we now reallocate into the same memory region (using) while closing the writing end of the socket, we successfully leak
+Our plan is to create a large bin and outside tcache-range so we allocate `0x410`, which gets freed.

 ```python